-Community Health Promotion & Prevention
+Community Health Equity and Promotion

 Newcomers Health Program

-The Newcomers Health Program is a program of the San Francisco Department of Public Health implemented in collaboration with the International Institute of the Bay Area, Family Health Center’s Refugee Medical Clinic, Bay Area Community Resources and Ocean Park Health Center.
+Newcomers Health Program is a program of the San Francisco Department of Public Health implemented in collaboration with the International Institute of the Bay Area, and Family Health Center’s Refugee Medical Clinic.
 Through these and other collaborations, and a range of clinic- and community-based programs and services, we promote the health and well-being of refugees and immigrants in San Francisco.

 Communities We Work With

 Through our community-based services, Newcomers Health Program works with newcomers regardless of their immigration status.
 The focus of these services is to implement programs that help build a community's capacity to advocate for improved health and overall well-being.
-Community health education, community organizing programs, general outreach, and information sharing services are provided independently and through collaborations with various community-based organizations, refugee resettlement agencies and other county programs
+Community health education, community organizing programs, general outreach, and information sharing services are provided independently and through collaborations with various community-based organizations, SF-CAIRS, refugee resettlement agencies and other county programs.